Vincent Hancock

-Vincent Charles Hancock (born March 19, 1989, in Port Charlotte, Florida) is an American shooter and Olympian who won the gold medal in the men's skeet at the 2008 Summer Olympics in Beijing (with a then Olympic record), 2012 Summer Olympics in London and 2020 Summer Olympics in Tokyo.
+Vincent Charles Hancock (born March 19, 1989) is an American Army sergeant, sports shooter, and four-time Olympic champion.
+He won the gold medal in men's skeet shooting at the 2008 Summer Olympics (with a then Olympic record), 2012 Summer Olympics, 2020 Summer Olympics, and 2024 Summer Olympics.
 He is the first skeet shooter to repeat as the Olympic champion.

 Biography

-In 2005, at age of 16, Hancock won his first World Championship title in men's skeet and went on to win the prestigious International Shooting Sport Federation's Shooter of the Year award.
-At the age of 20, Hancock wound up winning the gold medal in the World Championships in 2009.
+In 2005, at age 16, Hancock won his first World Championship title in men's skeet and went on to win the prestigious International Shooting Sport Federation's Shooter of the Year award.
+He won the gold medal in the World Championships in 2009.

 Hancock later attended Troy University in Troy, Alabama, where he graduated in 2014 with a degree in business management.
-After his graduation, Hancock became a sergeant in the U.S. Army Marksmanship Unit, and in 2015, Hancock became the third athlete to ever win three men's skeet World Championship gold medals.
-He has participated in 9 World Championships.
+After his graduation, Hancock became a sergeant in the U.S. Army Marksmanship Unit, and in 2015 became the third athlete to win three men's skeet World Championships.
+He has participated in 11 World Championships.

-Following his gold medal win in the 2015 World Championships, Vincent qualified for the Olympic team and represented the United States in Rio in 2016.
-His performance in the Rio Olympics though fell short, finishing in 15th place.
+Following his gold medal win in the 2015 World Championships, Hancock represented the United States at the 2016 Summer Olympics.
+He finished in 15th place.

 He qualified to represent the United States at the 2020 Summer Olympics, where he won his third Olympic gold medal, ahead of Jesper Hansen of Denmark and Abdullah Alrashidi of Kuwait.

 Hancock is one of the most decorated shooters in the history of the sport, holding a total of 29 medals from various world competitions, including the Olympics.

 Personal life

-Hancock resides in Fort Worth, Texas, with his wife, Rebekah and their daughters, Bailey and Brenlyn.
+Hancock resides in Fort Worth, Texas, with his wife and two daughters.
+He is an owner of Northlake Shooting Sports, a youth-oriented range focused on clay shooting where he has coached fellow Olympic medalist Conner Prince.
+In 2024, Hancock expressed an interest in shifting attention from Olympic training to the business side of sport shooting and plans to open multiple shooting ranges in the United States, though after winning at Paris he has said he plans to compete in the 2028 games.
 Hancock is a Christian.